Ceará: Must-see tourist destinations in Brazil

 Colina do Horto em Juazeiro do Norte

-Ceará also offers visitors the friendly Sobral, its second largest city, founded in 1841 and today the guardian of a rich architectural ensemble that has been declared a national heritage site.
+Ceará also offers visitors the charming Sobral, its second-largest city, founded in 1841 and now home to a rich architectural heritage listed as a national historic monument.

 Sobral no Ceará